readex-eu/readex-rrl/README.md

 	* You can use comments, they start with `#` and end with a new line.
 If a region name contains `#` you have to escape it with a `\`.

-* `RRL_CHECK_ROOT` property of the DTA TMM.
+* `SCOREP_RRL_CHECK_ROOT` property of the DTA TMM.
 It set to "false", this will disable the check for the root region.
 This is needed for calibration.

 #### Calibration specific varibales

+Please set `SCOREP_RRL_CHECK_ROOT` to false, in order to activate calibration.

 ##### `collect_all`
 * `SCOREP_RRL_IVALID_COMBINATION`